 Dear UBC Psychology students, postdocs, staff, faculty, and affiliates, and members of Asian diasporic communities,

-The Equity Committee stands with you in support and in mourning of eight lives, six of which belonged to Asian-American women, lost on March 16th in the metropolitan area of Atlanta, Georgia.
+The EDI Committee stands with you in support and in mourning of eight lives, six of which belonged to Asian-American women, lost on March 16th in the metropolitan area of Atlanta, Georgia.
 We recognize that a statement cannot alleviate the hurt, pain, fear, and anger caused by the series of shootings.
 A statement cannot provide justice to those murdered and those affected by anti-Asian racism, both in the past and in the present.

-Members of our Equity Committee have been independently processing this event, and we have recognized that as a collective we cannot stay silent about this atrocity and the systemic racism and white supremacy that sustains anti-Asian racism.
+Members of our EDI Committee have been independently processing this event, and we have recognized that as a collective we cannot stay silent about this atrocity and the systemic racism and white supremacy that sustains anti-Asian racism.
 We have waited too long to acknowledge the devastating loss of these women’s lives.

-The Equity Committee stands in support of its Asian students, postdocs, staff, faculty, and affiliates.
+The EDI Committee stands in support of its Asian students, postdocs, staff, faculty, and affiliates.
 This targeted attack was the direct outcome of anti-Asian prejudice and racism in the US and Canada that continues to threaten the safety and well-being of members of our community.

 The COVID-19 pandemic has caused a rise in anti-Asian racism and incidents that affects Asian communities across North America, including a 717% increase in anti-Asian hate crimes reported in Vancouver during the pandemic.
 These incidents of discrimination against Asian Canadians are often underreported and range from everyday microaggressions to racial slurs and threats to physical assaults.
 Still, these are only the most recent manifestations of a long history of anti-Asian prejudice and racism in British Columbia, Canada, and North America.
 After thousands of Chinese labourers helped build the Canadian Pacific Railway, the 1885 Chinese Head Tax and the 1923 Chinese Exclusion Act restricted most forms of Chinese immigration to Canada.
 In 1907, angry mobs stormed Vancouver’s Chinatown and Japantown in Anti-Asian Riots lasting three days, devastating communities and resulting in a ban on immigration from Japan.
 In 1914, the Indian passengers on the Komagata Maru were wholesale denied entry and forced back to Calcutta.
 In 1942, the government forcibly removed 22,000 Japanese Canadians from their homes and imprisoned them in internment camps.